Festivals & Events

 The oldest yukata festival in Japan, with a 260-year history

-Each year from June 22 to 24, thousands of people gather around Osakabe Shrine in the center of Himeji City for the annual Himeji Yukata Festival, in celebration of this colorful, traditional cotton garment.
+Each year in late June, thousands of people gather around Osakabe Shrine in the center of Himeji City for the annual Himeji Yukata Festival, in celebration of this colorful, traditional cotton garment.
 Join in for a one-of-a-kind experience and pay your own tribute to traditional Japanese fashion.

-The festival attracts thousands of people with a large number of stalls of different kinds
+The festival attracts thousands of people wearing yukata with a large number of stalls of different kinds

 It began in the time of Sakakibara Masamine, who was Lord of Himeji from 1732 to 1741

 How to Get There